21st-centuryman/.dotfiles/README.md

 Note that I also want to find a better package manager, one that can install both terminal and non-terminal based applications for all unix systems.
 I tried Nix but found it a hastle to install it on both linux and mac.
 AKA Nix = 🗑️

+I want to update on that latter point.
+I will try to move as much as I can as either a CLI or a terminal based application.
+So I think in the future I will add bookmarks and other stuff from my terminal here.

 ## ⇁  File structure

 ```
 ├── README.md
 ├── alacritty
 │   └── alacritty.yml
+├──  fish
+│   └── config.fish
 ├── git
 │   └── gitconfig
 ├── homebrew